Martination/VerifyVax/docs/verifierDocs.md

 __Requirements for Scanner:__
 The QR Scanner requires that your browser has access to a camera.

-When accessing the portal from a remote server, the browser will require a __HTTPS__ connection to a access the camera.
+When accessing the portal from a remote server, the browser will require an __HTTPS__ connection to access the camera.

 When using `localhost`, __HTTP__ is sufficient.